 The Usborne First Encyclopedia of History is a great option for kindergarten and 1st grade.
 However, it could also be used with preschoolers.
 It starts with dinosaurs and ends with the Second World War.
 It has bright, colorful pages with small amounts of text.
 Each topic covered has a two-page spread.
 It covers Ancient Rome, Ancient Greece, African Kingdoms, the Celts, Ancient China, the Incas, and much more.
 This book is a good option for younger kids who may not be ready to listen to a book like Story of the World.

 The Usborne Book of World History

 The Usborne Book of World History is appropriate for 1st grade and up.
 This book starts with human settlement around 10,000 BC and ends with Western ideas in the East.
 This is a really good basic overview of history.
-This was my older child's first introduction to world history because I wasn't aware of The Usborne First Encyclopedia of History.
 It has lots of pictures with an explanation under each.
-I have one major criticism of this book though.
+I have one major criticism of this book, though.
 It has some very graphic violent pictures.
-It isn't too many but children are easily disturbed at this age.
-I couldn't let my child look through the book on her own because I was concerned that she would see something upsetting.
+It isn't too many, but some children are easily disturbed at this age.

 Little History of the World